Back to Basics Guides

 Introduction

 When adding a new site to your AAArdvark Workspace, you might need to configure authentication settings to access protected pages.
-Don’t worry—you can always update these settings later if needed.
+Setting this up takes two steps, and missing the second is the most common reason a scan still hits a login wall:

 To get started, go to your dashboard and click Add a New Site at the top of the page.